About This Program

 For those students selected, the transcript will read Bachelor of Science with Honors in Biology.

-A Utica College degree in biology prepares students for a wide range of scientific, environmental, and commercial careers.
-Those who wish to pursue graduate or professional study find that a UC degree enables them to compete at a high level in gaining entry to and successfully completing such programs.
+A Utica University degree in biology prepares students for a wide range of scientific, environmental, and commercial careers.
+Those who wish to pursue graduate or professional study find that a Utica degree enables them to compete at a high level in gaining entry to and successfully completing such programs.

 * Clinical/Health: Medical, Veterinary, Dental, Optometry, Podiatry, and Pharmacy School

-Utica College Biology graduates with strong performance are highly competitive and regularly accepted into dental, medical, optometry, pharmacy, podiatry, veterinary and public health schools.The Advisory Committee for the Health Professions, composed of Utica College faculty, community clinicians, and health professionals, works directly with individual students as they prepare for entrance into professional programs.
+Utica University Biology graduates with strong performance are highly competitive and regularly accepted into dental, medical, optometry, pharmacy, podiatry, veterinary, and public health schools.The Advisory Committee for the Health Professions, composed of Utica University faculty, community clinicians, and health professionals, works directly with individual students as they prepare for entrance into professional programs.
 For more information about the ACHP, visit: www.utica.edu/achp

 * Research: Graduate School

-Many Utica College students choose to attend graduate school where they receive advanced degrees (M.S., Ph.D.) and perform cutting edge research in a variety of biological and related disciplines.
-Graduates from the Utica College biology program are regularly accepted to and successful i competitive graduate programs.
+Many Utica University students choose to attend graduate school where they receive advanced degrees (M.S., Ph.D.) and perform cutting edge research in a variety of biological and related disciplines.
+Graduates from the Utica University biology program are regularly accepted to and successful in competitive graduate programs.

 * Research and Lab Technology